2022 UK Open

-The 2022 Cazoo UK Open was a professional darts tournament that was held from 4–6 March 2022 at Butlin's Minehead, England, returning to the venue after the 2021 edition was held behind closed doors at the Marshall Arena in Milton Keynes due to the COVID-19 pandemic.
+The 2022 Cazoo UK Open was a professional darts tournament that was held from 4 to 6 March 2022 at Butlin's Minehead, England, returning to the venue after the 2021 edition was held behind closed doors at the Arena MK in Milton Keynes due to the COVID-19 pandemic.
 It was the twentieth edition of the tournament to be organised by the Professional Darts Corporation.

 James Wade was the defending champion after defeating Luke Humphries 11–5 in the 2021 final, but he lost 10–4 to Keane Barry in the quarter-finals.

 Danny Noppert won his first PDC major tournament, beating Michael Smith 11–10 in the final after Smith had a dart for the title.

 The tournament saw three nine-dart finishes.
 José Justicia hit the first in his third round game against Adam Gawlas.
 Defending champion James Wade also hit one during his sixth round game against Boris Krčmar.
 Michael Smith hit another in his own sixth round game against Mensur Suljović.